 All runners must check-in at the cabin before starting their race.
 This means that 20K runners, should try to be there well before 8:30 am in order to receive their bib number and be checked in before the race starts.

-Same day registration and check-in for pre-registered runners for the Trail Series both begin at 8:00 am.
+Same day registration and check-in for pre-registered runners for the race both begin at 8:00 am.
 All races begin and end at Blackhand Gorge State Nature Preserve cabin at the Toboso parking lot.
 Refreshments will be available for runners after the race.

-Runners begin at the cabin and run clockwise around the Blackhand Gorge grass entrance near the Toboso parking lot.
-This will spread all the runners out before entering the bike path.
+Runners begin at the cabin head towards to the Toboso bridge toward the Canal Lock trail.
+Once on the Canal Lock path, runners will run through the old Erie Canal lock and continue towards the old Railway tunnel.
+Before going through the tunnel, the runners will turn around and head back towards the cabin entrance near the Toboso parking lot.
+Runners will continue running onto the bike path.
 Once on the bike path, runners will turn left at the first trail head entrance, Button Bush Trail.
-This is an old trail that has been reopened to the public this summer.
-This trail dead-ends into the Quarry Rim Trail, where runners will turn left up the hill.
+This trail dead-ends into the Quarry Rim Trail, where runners will turn left, up the hill.
 Following Quarry Rim trail, runners will see all of the old quarry pits that were dug back in the early 1900's.
 Quarry Rim trail will bring the runners back out onto the bike path.
-Runners will turn left onto the bike path and continue their way under the railroad bridge.
-One hundred yards up the hill, runners will meet The Matesich Aid Station.
-From the aid stations, all 5K runners will turn around and run strait back to the start/finish line on the old bike path.
+Runners will then turn right and run strait back to the start/finish line on the bike path.

-There will be NO award ceremony following the event.
-Once you cross the finish line, you are done.
-Please feel free to stick around and cheer on other runners, or take a hike on some of the other trails that Blackhand Gorge has to offer.
-Good recommendations are Marie Hickey trail and Canal Lock trail.
+Regardless if we have the ceremony or not, we encourage everyone to stick around and cheer on other runners, or take a hike on some of the other trails that Blackhand Gorge has to offer.

 Online registration is still not an option, but we hope to make it available in the future.
-For now, you must print out the registration form and mail it in (guarantees an event t-shirt in your size), or wait until race day and sign up at the cabin before the race begins (does not guarantee an event t-shirt in your size).
+For now, you must print out the registration form and mail it in.
+Your registration must be post-marked before July 24th to ensure an event t-shirt in your size.
+You can also register on race day, before the race.
+Sign up sheets will be at the cabin before the race begins.
+Note that race-day registration does not guarantee an event t-shirt in your size.